‘The Amazing Race’ Season 31 Premiere Sneak Peek: Familiar Faces Begin Their Next Battle

 It is time for the Season 31 premiere of The Amazing Race.
 Spoilers tease that the basics of this upcoming competition will mirror prior battles to a great extent.
 However, there is one big difference.
 All of the pairs have done reality television before, in fact, they have all done CBS shows.
 Everybody involved is a veteran of either TAR, Survivor, or Big Brother.

 Ahead of Wednesday night’s The Amazing Race premiere, fans can get a sneak peek at the first few minutes of Season 31.
 Entertainment Weekly shared the preview clip where host Phil Keoghan teases that this is the first-ever showdown between fierce competitors who have already done TAR, Big Brother, or Survivor.
-In fact, some have already competed on more than one season of this trio of CBS shows and a few contestants might be a little overconfident.
+In fact, some have already competed on more than one season of this trio of CBS shows, and a few contestants might be a little overconfident.

-Keoghan teases that the Survivor folks might be underestimating how tough this race will be and Rachel Reilly shares a bit of insight into how tough TAR is compared to Big Brother.
-Moments later the race officially begins and teams have to race across a bridge and start digging in an enormous pile of sand to find a clue.
+Keoghan teases that the Survivor folks might be underestimating how tough this race will be, and Rachel Reilly shares a bit of insight into how tough TAR is compared to Big Brother.
+Moments later, the race officially begins and teams have to race across a bridge and start digging in an enormous pile of sand to find a clue.

-CBS has titled this Season 31 premiere episode “You’re in Our Race Now” and 11 teams will race across more than 25,000 miles in hopes of winning the $1 million prize at the end.
+CBS titled this Season 31 premiere episode “You’re in Our Race Now,” and 11 teams will race across more than 25,000 miles in hopes of winning the $1 million prize at the end.
 Which show will best represent and which teams will falter early on in the competition?

 11 teams. $1 million on the line.
 Brand new season.
 Get ready for The #AmazingRace TONIGHT at 9/8c! pic.twitter.com/krfQBIWycl